mtford90/siesta/DOCS.md

 });
 ```

-Note: we can reduce this code even further by using [listenAndSet](#reactjs-mixin-usage-listenandset)
+Note: we can reduce this code even further by using [listenAndSetState](#reactjs-mixin-usage-listenandsetstate)

 ### query